opencybersecurityalliance/stix-shifter/stix_shifter_modules/msatp/stix_translation/README.md

 Here are a few examples for results from different tables and how to interpret them:

 ### DeviceProcessEvents

+In this example all connection options are set to `true`.
 The main starting point to look at will be `x-oca-event:action` which tells us the event is a process create event.